0

 • Are they personalizing their messages in their pitches to you?
 Now in most cases, I would never trust a cold email or direct message from some random “music promo” service.
 But if a music promo company or service is approaching you, are they personalizing their message?
 Do they use your name and show that they’ve taken the time to learn about you?
 Chances are, they’re not and that’s how you can tell they’re scammers.
 It’s not difficult to copy/paste the same message to everyone, hoping that someone takes the bait.
 You can program bots to do this.

-• They make guarantees.
+• They make guarantees for specific results.
 Making big promises is a red flag for a scam.
 It’s hard to guarantee good results with music promotion so be very skeptical when you hear lofty claims.

 • If you have to pay to get on a blog feature, playlist, mixtape or social media account, be very skeptical.
 This is known as payola.
 In my opinion, this type of exposure should not be paid for.
 If you’re being featured somewhere, it should be because your music is good or you’re doing something right as an artist.
 Once you introduce money into the equation, it loses integrity.